Hugely useful and informative dayJames Moss-Gibbons, Director of Studies, Lambrook School

 - Questioning techniques

-- Activities to lift the level of challenge
+- Activities to level up or down the challenge

 - Stretching the most able pupils